maybeing/Poem-randomizer/README.md

 # Poem-randomizer
-A light academia themed website that randomly chooses an existing poem based on a categorized list you can filter.
+A light academia themed website that randomly chooses an existing book excerpt.

 Features: